Taller de lenguas indígenas de América Latina: pedagogía y tecnología

-The Center for Latin American Studies, in collaboration with the University of California, Los Angeles, and the University of Utah, is pleased to offer professional development workshops for instructors of Indigenous languages of Latin America.
+The Latin American Indigenous Studies Alliance (LAISA), a partnership between Latin American studies centers at Stanford University, the University of California, Berkeley, the University of California, Los Angeles, and the University of Utah, is pleased to offer professional development workshops for instructors of Indigenous languages of Latin America.

-CLAS brings together instructors of Indigenous languages of Latin America in the Taller de Lenguas Indígenas de América Latina to present, share, and discuss methods, materials, resources, challenges, and successes specific to the teaching of Less Commonly Taught Languages (LCTL), specifically Indigenous languages of Latin America, in the U.S. classroom.
+CLAS brings together instructors of Indigenous languages of Latin America in the Taller de lenguas indígenas de América Latina to present, share, and discuss methods, materials, resources, and the challenges and successes specific to the teaching of Less Commonly Taught Languages (LCTL), specifically indigenous languages of Latin America, in the U.S. classroom.
 Working sessions are dedicated to the development of materials and plans that participants can take back to their institutions.